michaeljfriedman/i3wm-configuration/README.md

 This is my personal configuration of the i3 Window Manager.

-Dependencies for i3:
+Dependencies for i3 config:
 - xfce4-terminal
+- gnome-screensaver
 - python
-- redshift
-- redshift-gtk
-- dropbox
 - feh
 - pactl
 - xbacklight